 - Good reviews on how it handles hardwood floors and carpeting.

-The only negative is that it is a heavier than most upright vacuums.
+It is heavier than most upright vacuums.

 About Kitty Litter